wp-plugins/ninjafirewall/readme.txt

 NinjaFirewall sits between the attacker and WordPress.
 It can filter requests before they reach your blog and any of its plugins.
 This is how it works :

-`Attacker > HTTP server > PHP > NinjaFirewall > WordPress > Plugins`
+`Attacker > HTTP server > PHP > NinjaFirewall > WordPress`

 And this is how all WordPress plugins work :

 `Attacker > HTTP server > PHP > WordPress > Plugins`

+Unlike other security plugins, it will protect all PHP scripts, including those that aren't part of the WordPress package.

 = Do I need root privileges to install NinjaFirewall ? =

-NinjaFirewall does not require any root privileges and is fully compatible with shared hosting accounts.
+NinjaFirewall does not require any root privilege and is fully compatible with shared hosting accounts.
 You can install it from your WordPress admin console, just like a regular plugin.

 = Does it work with Nginx ? =